tiramiseb/grpcweb-exportsproblem/README.md

 yarn serve
 ```

-Then login to http://localhost:8080 and check the console.
+Then connect to http://localhost:8080 and check the console.

 ### Result